Introduction to Australian Physiotherapy Practice Workshops - Musculoskeletal

 Participants will be entitled to a refund, less a $100 administration fee per workshop, if cancellation is at least 6 weeks before course commencement AND ONLY IF pre-course reading material has NOT been sent to the participant.

-Once pre course reading material has been sent to a participant and/or cancellation is less than 6 weeks prior to course commencement participants are not entitled to a refund.
+Once access to online pre course reading material has been given to a participant and/or cancellation is less than 6 weeks prior to course commencement participants are not entitled to a refund.

 |Contact Name||Short Courses|